aws-samples/email-response-automation-comprehend/README.md

 Below CDK Deployment will create AWS Lambda fucntions, Amazon SES and SNS notifications: Execute the following command by passing the context variables
 ```
-cdk deploy email-reponse-automation-workflow-stack -c email_classification_endpoint_arn= <email classification endpoint ARN from sagemaker notebook>  -c human_workflow_email=<Workflow Email> -c support_email=<support email id created part of the workmail-organization-domain-user-dev-stack> -c email_entity_recognition_endpoint_arn=<Enitity Detection endpoint ARN from sagemaker notbook>
+cdk deploy email-reponse-automation-workflow-stack --parameters emailClassificationEndpointArn=<email classification endpoint ARN from sagemaker notebook>  --parameters humanWorkflowEmail=<Workflow Email> --parameters supportEmail=<support email id created part of the workmail-organization-domain-user-dev-stack> --parameters emailEntityRecognitionEndpointArn=<Enitity Detection endpoint ARN from sagemaker notbook>
 ```
 Arguments to the stack creation :

-* `email_classification_endpoint_arn` (required) : email classification endpoint ARN from sagemaker notebook
+* `emailClassificationEndpointArn` (required) : email classification endpoint ARN from sagemaker notebook
-* `human_workflow_email` (required) : email id to receive the SNS notification if customer email content does not match with any classifcation.
+* `humanWorkflowEmail` (required) : email id to receive the SNS notification if customer email content does not match with any classifcation.
 The email id will subscribe from SNS topic and SNS will publish unclassified email to the topic.
-* `support_email` (required) : Email id created part of the workmail org and user creation.
+* `supportEmail` (required) : Email id created part of the workmail org and user creation.
 This email id will receive email from the customer and invoke the lambda function
-* `email_entity_recognition_endpoint_arn` (required) : email entity recognition endpoint ARN from sagemaker notebook
+* `emailEntityRecognitionEndpointArn` (required) : email entity recognition endpoint ARN from sagemaker notebook

 #### Setting up the Inbound rules in Amazon Workmail using the lambda function generated in previous stack :